sunlight-cms/sunlight-cms/README.rst

 Requirements
 ************

-- web server (apache preferred)
+- web server (Apache preferred)
-- PHP 5.3 or newer
+- PHP 7.1 or newer

-  - extensions: mbstring, mysqli

 - MySQL (or MariaDB) 5.0 or newer
 - `Composer <https://getcomposer.org/>`_ (to install dependencies)